-Certified nurse-midwives are caring advanced practice nurses who have received additional training in the care of women and newborns during pregnancy, birth, and postpartum.
+Certified nurse-midwives are caring advanced practice nurses who have received additional training in caring for women and newborns during pregnancy, birth, and postpartum.
 According to the American College of Nurse-Midwives, certified nurse-midwives reduce the stress of pregnant mothers, the cost of care, and the number of interventions during pregnancy and labor.
-Certified nurse-midwives also increase access to care as they are relied on heavily in low income and rural areas.
+Certified nurse-midwives also increase access to care as they are relied on heavily in low-income and rural areas.

-In order to become a certified nurse-midwife, or CNM, nurses must earn either a master’s of science in nursing or a doctor of nursing practice degree with a specialization in nurse-midwifery.
-During these intensive two- to four-year CNM programs, nurses learn to provide prenatal care, deliver babies, provide postpartum care, and care for newborns.
-Often these programs also teach nurses to provide well-woman care, prescribe birth control, and administer routine gynecological exams.
+To become a certified nurse-midwife, nurses must earn either a master’s of science in nursing or a doctor of nursing practice degree.
+During these intensive two- to four-year programs, nurses learn to provide prenatal care, deliver babies, provide postpartum care, and care for newborns.
+Often, these programs also teach nurses to provide well-woman care, prescribe birth control, and administer routine gynecological exams.

-Currently, there is a significant physician shortage in the US that could leave the country short 130,000 doctors by 2030 (AAMC 2020).
-This shortage is driving an increase in demand for advanced practice registered nurses (APRNs), including nurse-midwives.
+Currently, there is a significant physician shortage in the US that could leave the country short 139,000 doctors by 2033 (AAMC 2025).
+This shortage is driving an increase in demand for advanced practice nurses, including nurse-midwives.

 If a career in a growing field caring for mothers and babies sounds interesting, continue reading to learn what is needed to start this career, including a step-by-step guide, top programs, and what certification and licensing may be required.

-Certified nurse-midwives are advanced practice registered nurses (APRNs) who have specialized training in midwifery.
-They will have earned at least a master’s of science in nursing (MSN), although many opt to earn a doctor of nursing practice (DNP) degree.
-Some MSN and DNP nurse-midwifery degree programs may in fact be dual-specialization CNM / Women’s Health Nurse Practitioner (WHNP) programs, allowing graduates to pursue licensure in both advanced practice areas.
+Certified nurse-midwives are nurse practitioners who have specialized training in midwifery.
+They have earned either at least a master’s of science in nursing (MSN), although most earn a doctor of nursing practice (DPN) degree.
+In addition to specializing in midwifery, some MSN and DNP degree programs also specialize in women’s health.

-Generally, certified nurse-midwife programs require applicants to be licensed and registered nurses (RNs).
-Most MSN and DNP programs also require candidates to have already completed a bachelor’s of science in nursing (BSN), although some may accommodate RNs prepared with an associate degree in nursing (ADN) and/or a non-nursing bachelor’s degree.
-Some DNP programs may require applicants to hold an MSN, although there are BSN-to-DNP programs where, in some cases, students earn their MSN as part of the program.
+Generally, certified nurse-midwife programs require applicants to be licensed and registered nurses.
+Most MSN and DNP programs also require candidates to have already completed a bachelor’s of science in nursing (BSN) as well as prerequisite coursework.
+Some DNP programs may require applicants to hold an MSN, although there are BSN-to-DNP programs where students earn their MSN as part of the program.

 Other admission requirements can include letters of recommendation, an in-person interview, GRE or Miller Analogies Test (MAT) exam scores, and a personal statement.
 International students may need to provide proof of English proficiency with an IELTS or TOEFL test score.